 - Great Austrian beer and friendly staff

 No trip to Vienna would be complete without experiencing the city’s local cuisine, especially the legendary Wiener schnitzel!
-It’s the best-known specialty of Viennese cuisine, and no establishment does it better than Wiener Wiaz Haus.
+It’s the best-known speciality of Viennese cuisine, and no establishment does it better than Wiener Wiaz Haus.
 Pay this restaurant a visit for a great atmosphere and some of the city’s best local food!

 Insider tip – many restaurants only accept cash, so be sure to carry some cash around with you!
 Also, make sure that you hide it.